 When McAloo Tikki burger was first launched in India in the year 1998, menu localization was yet not a popular term.
 The recipe of the Aloo Tikki was time tested but no one knew the burger was in it for the long haul till it was actually launched.
 The McAloo Tikki Burger was a unique proposition that brought the familiarity of Indian cuisine and the novelty of the very humble potato patty being used to create a burger.

 McAloo Tikki burger was so successful, it became the face of McDonald’s menu innovation in the country.
 The combination of a potato and peas patty with special Indian spices coated with breadcrumbs, served with sweet tomato mayo, fresh onions, and tomatoes in a regular bun is still a hit, not just among Indians, but even foreigners who have tried it during their visit to India.

 It is also to be noted that the McAloo Tikki burger has been re-engineered over the years in a subtle fashion so that the taste remains the same.
-For example, the sodium content has been brought down by 10 per cent.
+For example, the sodium content has been brought down by 10 percent.
 Artificial preservatives and colours are out of pictures as well.
 This is not all.
 McAloo Tikki burger also has added dietary fibre which makes sure the patty absorbs less oil while frying.
-The extra fibre also makes for a healthy digestive system.
+The extra fibre also helps in maintaining a healthy digestive system.

 So next time you visit McDonald’s, make sure you have a wholesome meal.
 And in case you have always wondered how a McAloo Tikki burger is prepared, don’t hesitate to ask the Restaurant Manager for a kitchen tour and he or she will oblige.